The-Tooth-Business/client/README.md

 ### Sprint 2

 Sprint 2 was all about Login Functionality (authorisation) on both the front and back end and deployment.
-We believe in deployiong early and often.
+We believe in deploying early and often.
 We set up a CI/CD pipeline so that each time we did a Pull Request in Github our site was deployed in a development environment.
 At the end of each sprint we merged our development branch to master which deployed to our production branch.
-This was tricky, but very worthwile as we always know our production code is working even if we temporarily break our development app.
+This was tricky, but very worthwhile as we always know our production code is working even if we temporarily break our development app.
 We also ran working Mocha and unit tests on the booking component and started Cypress testing.
 Cypress testing slowed us down somewhat because we didn't have any experience, but we got there in the end and now find it so useful.

 We also addressed the FIC's concerns about site security.
 She keeps a lot of sensitive data and was worried about being hacked, so we outsourced the site security to Santa's elves who are 'red hat' hackers.